Darius20M/Darius20M/README.md

 ## About Me

-My name is Darius Jose, a Django junior developer passionate about creating web applications.
+My name is Darius Jose, a Django developer passionate about creating web applications.
 I specialize in the Django framework and have experience in developing scalable and secure applications. <br> <br> With solid knowledge in Python and Django, I can build efficient and functional web applications.
 I am constantly learning and improving my skills to keep abreast of the latest trends and practices in web development.
 I have a solid understanding of programming principles and software architecture.
 I have worked on projects involving the implementation of functionalities such as:

 - User authentication and authorization
 - RESTful API development and integration